-Many of us as parents want our kids to develop skills in music, dance or other art forms.
+Many of us as professional or emerging artists want to develop and showcase skills in music, dance or other art forms.
 We spend tons of effort, time, and money in helping them learn these creative skills.
 It is definitely not very easy on us given our busy lifestyles.
-However, all the efforts seem worthwhile when we watch our kids perform on stage either in concerts, contests, or any other public forum.
+However, all the efforts seem worthwhile when we watch ourselves perform on stage either in concerts, contests, or any other public forum.
 The icing on the cake is watching the audience applaud!

 While there is a lot of focus on developing the skills, at times we tend to slack or not give as much attention to the presentation, which is equally important if not more.
 Whether you or your child is performing at an event, auditioning, or creating an online video, presentation matters a lot.
 If you have professional help, nothing better than that.
 But if you are doing it on your own, there are some things that you need to keep in mind to create a great impression on your viewers.